intmus/inttheory22-23/_19-chromatic-chords/a2-tx-aug6thchord.md

 Italian is the "basic" flavor: it just contains all the notes that all the +6 chords have.
 In my experience, I actually had more trouble IDing It+6 chords than the other two because I psyched myself out looking for a fourth tone that obviously was not there.
 So, be aware that It+6s are going ot have a different shape than Ger+6 and Fr+6.

 Speaking of shape, Ger+6s will usually appear in the same shape as a V6/5, while Fr+6 will usually appear in the same shape as a V4/3.
 The default shape for a It+6 is like a V6.
-(V(7) is used as a filler for simplicity: remember that these all have predominant function.)
+(V(7) is used as a filler for simplicity: remember that these all have predominant function.ex: Ab C Eb F# can be renamed as Ab C Eb Gb to make a Ab7 chord instead of Aug6 chord)

 The "inversion" doesn't affect how we label these.
 No matter which note is in the bass, it's always written as the default (x)+6.
 This is because the chord is *not* made up of stacked thirds, so our inversion labeling system doesn't translate properly.